davepeck/pep750-examples/README.md

 # pep750-examples

-This repository contains the code examples found in [PEP 750: Template Strings](https://peps.python.org/pep-0750/).

-The repository includes a suite of tests to make sure the examples are correct.
+This repository contains full versions of the code examples described in [PEP 750: Template Strings](https://peps.python.org/pep-0750/).
+It also includes a suite of tests to make sure the examples are correct.

 ## Running This Code